asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Organizational silos love meetings</p>&mdash; Anthony Sciamanna (@asciamanna) <a href="https://twitter.com/asciamanna/status/822125743853408260">January 19, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-### Increase in Bugs and Missed Requirements
+### Increase in Bugs and Misunderstanding Business Value

-With each handoff, the intent and value of the work gets convoluted.
+With each handoff, the intent and value of the work gets convoluted and perhaps even lost.
 So often this ends in delivering bugs or the wrong features.
 One of the many brilliant aspects of XP was having customer representation, or a very realistic proxy of the customer, embedded with the team to ensure that the team is getting continuous feedback about the value of the features being built.
-Many Scrum implementations require these types of handoffs and separate the decision making from any of the teams doing the work.
+Many Scrum implementations create these types of handoffs and separate the decision making about the work from any of the teams doing the work.

-### Decrease in Team Morale
+### Decisions About the Work Decreases Team Morale

-Another problem with having the role that is responsible for determining what to work on outside of the cross-functional team is that often the team never really understands the value of the work.
+A very concerning issue with having the role that is responsible for determining the work on outside of the cross-functional team is that often the team never really understands the value of their work.
+They are completely disconnected not only from the decision making but also the customers they are trying to serve.
 They don't understand why what they are doing is important for their users.
-Without a sense of purpose, the morale on the team often suffers.
+Without a sense of purpose, the morale on the team suffers.
+I often recommend people watch Chad Dickerson's talk at RailsConf 2011, [Etsy - Optimize for Developer Happiness](https://youtu.be/22EECFEk9Xs), that covers, among other things, why it is so important for the people doing the work to be connected to their customers.

 ## Incorrectly Slicing Agile Teams

 Even organizations that understand the concept of a cross-functional, vertical team run into trouble.
-As the organization grows they find themselves falling into a trap and building horizontal teams and dependencies between agile teams that should really be independent.
+As organizations grow they find themselves falling into a trap and building horizontal teams and dependencies between agile teams that should really be independent.